 The key reason we love Passivhaus is that no other building standard delivers results so reliably and the fact it can be checked and verified against a set of criteria is so important.

-The energy performance gap ( the difference between how a building is designed to perform and how it subsequently does once built) is a well-documented problem in the UK construction industry.
+The energy performance gap (the difference between how a building is designed to perform and how it subsequently does once built) is a well-documented problem in the U.K. construction industry.
 Many new homes underperform, largely due to poor build quality and lack of quality control.

 We believe this matters most for our clients because Passivhaus provides certainty and confidence - you know exactly what you're getting.
 Achieving the Passivhaus standard demonstrates a quality construction process and guarantees your home will perform as expected.